Sometimes, it can be difficult to figure out what to do with leftovers. Especially if you or your kids have an aversion to eating leftovers at all.

 Pro Tip: Don’t have peppers to add to your chili?
 Add salsa or picante sauce instead!

 It’s also the perfect time to clean out your cupboards.
 You may even have enough in your cupboards to make chili without even hitting the store.
 Any tomato-based canned goods are fair game–the flavors in the spices will cover over any other flavor profiles.

 So if you have canned tomato soup you won’t use, or pizza sauce that’s about to expire, throw it in!
 And don’t feel limited to using only kidney beans–use whatever beans you have on-hand, or leave them out altogether.

 This transformation is super easy!
 Make baked potatoes as usual.
 When serving, add a scoop of leftover chili over an open baked potato for flavor. top with cheese and sour cream, or anything else you would add to your chili if it was in a bowl.

 Don’t have time to transform your leftovers before they go bad?
 Or have you reinvented them as much as you can and still have more leftover?

 Then check out my technique for stocking your freezer and keep it for later!
 Freezer meals are perfect for those nights when you’re too tired to cook or get home late.

-If you have leftovers you don’t know what to do with, our The Pennies in Perspective Community over on Facebook is a great place to ask.
+If you have leftovers you don’t know what to do with, our Facebook Group is a great place to ask.
 Share tips, gather new recipes, and celebrate your little successes with other budget-minded cooks!
 Join HERE.